Individual Health Insurance in Canada: Coverage, Costs & How It Works

 Coverage may not seem urgent if you have minimal healthcare needs at the moment, but having individual health and dental insurance can help you stay prepared if circumstances change.

-How much is health insurance for individuals?
+How much does individual health insurance cost in Canada?

 The cost of health insurance for individuals in Canada varies widely based on factors such as age, health status, coverage level, and the insurer.
 On average, a well-rounded health insurance plan for an individual can cost between $100 to $200 per month.